Large genus bounds for the distribution of triangulated surfaces in moduli space: Preliminaries

-\begin{proof} We divide $X$ into the thick part (where the injectivity radius is at least $\arcsinh(1)$) and its complement the thin part, which is comprised of disjoint annuli we label $A_1,...,A_n$.
+\begin{proof} We divide $X$ into the thick part and thin part.
+The thick part has injectivity radius at least $\arcsinh(1)$.
+The thin part is the union of disjoint annuli around each short geodesic.

-On the thick part (which has area at most $Cg$), we take a maximal $\arcsinh(1)/16$-separated set (which has around $Cg$ points).
-We let the $V_i$ be radius $\arcsinh(1)/8$ disks around the points in the separated set, the $W_i$ radius $\arcsinh(1)/4$ disks around these points and the $U_i$ radius $\arcsinh(1)/2$ disks around these points.
+The thick part has area at most $Cg$.
+On this part, we take a maximal $\arcsinh(1)/16$-separated set.
+This set has around $Cg$ points.
+Let the $W_i$ be radius $\arcsinh(1)/8$ disks around the points in the separated set, the $V_i$ radius $\arcsinh(1)/4$ disks around these points and the $U_i$ radius $\arcsinh(1)/2$ disks around these points.